worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Running the inception remote seems like a daunting task.
 Remember to take frequent breaks, remind the team that any team member can request a break at any point in time, and allow for extra time.
 Using tools like Mural really helped keep collaboration high, if these are not available then google slides can also work (Although a little clunky).

 Most of the team will be new to inceptions, it is important to stay nimble.
-End of day wrap ups with the product owner, tech lead and business analyst will really help get the most out of the week, if this is impossible try to regroup in the morning or at any free point during the day
+End of day wrap ups with the product owner, tech lead and business analyst will really help get the most out of the week, if this is impossible try to regroup in the morning or at any free point during the day.

 ### Remote first